Longyan: History

-In 736 AD, (the Tang dynasty), the prefecture of Tingzhou was established in western Fujian, or Minxi (闽西), administering Changting, Huanglian and Xinluo counties.
+In 736 AD (during the Tang dynasty), the prefecture of Tingzhou was established in western Fujian, or Minxi (闽西), administering Changting, Huanglian and Xinluo counties.
 Six years later Xinluo was named Longyan for the nearby cavern, a famous scenic site.

 Due to the ancient conflicts in central China and aggression from northern tribes, many Han people moved from central China to Longyan.